 The full list of Xcel sizing charts are available here.

 The full list of O’Neill sizing charts are available here.

 The full list of Rip Curl sizing charts are available here.

 Wetsuit tops which cover the upper torso.
 They are made from either 0.5mm or 1mm neoprene.
-Wetsuit tops are worn in warmer water to mainly provide protection from the sun and wind.
+Surfing wetsuit tops are worn in warmer water to mainly provide protection from the sun and wind.
 They also provide rash protection from the wax of the surfboard rubbing on the chest.
 1mm wetsuit tops usually come in three types, a vest, shirt and long sleeve shirt.

 Shorties (2mm wetsuits)